cherali/localization/markdown/how-works-client.md

 Later on component, you use this function to `fetch/access` the translation texts. <br>
 This function uses the value that `setLocale` stores in the localization class. <br> <br>

-*If multiple get calls for a partition/translation which is not exist only on fetch request triggers, and the `get` awaits for that to be handle in future.*
+*If multiple get calls for a partition/translation which is not exist only on fetch request triggers, and the `get` awaits for that will be handled in the future.*

 ## `onMismatchLocale` function